Google Maps Apps Add 'Mario Kart' Feature - Slashdot

 Uh, okay.

 Another slashvertisement for Google.
-(Score:2)
+(Score:1)

 A company noticeably more evil than Apple and Microsoft, and that is saying something.